srcmake/cpp-stl-algorithms/README.md

 Move the elements from one range into another, starting from the back elements and going to the front.
 The elements in the original range are valid, but may not be what they were before the move.

 * Pass in an iterator to the beginning of the first range, an iterator to the end of the first range, and an iterator to the end of the move range.
-* Returns an iterator to the element after the last one we wrote to in the move range (which is the beginning of the move range).
+* Returns an iterator to the last element we wrote to in the move range (which is the beginning of the move range).

 ```
 std::vector<int> v1{ 1, 2, 3, 4 };
 std::vector<int> v2(4);

 std::vector<int>::iterator it = std::move_backward(v1.begin(), v1.end(), v2.end());
-// Points to the 1 in v2.

 // v1 is { 1 2 3 4 } (It just happens to be unchanged.)
 // v2 is { 1 2 3 4 }
+// 'it' points to the 1 in v2.
 ```

 ---